The Housing Guarantee

 On-Campus Residence Options

 All Faculty of Arts & Science students belong to one of seven colleges.
 All of the colleges offer residence accommodation.
-In most cases, students who choose to live on campus will live in one of their colleges' residence buildings.
+In most cases, if you choose to live on campus, you will live in one of their colleges' residence buildings.

-More information about residence can be found on the Housing Services website, including the residence comparison chart with information on all the housing options, including fees and amenities for each residence, for incoming students.
+More information about residence can be found on the Housing Services website, including the residence listings with information on all the housing options, including fees and amenities for each residence, for incoming students.

 Apartment-style residences are grouped together into self-contained 4 or 5 bedroom suites.
-Each suite has 1 to 2 washrooms, a full kitchen (which includes a refrigerator, self-cleaning stove and microwave oven - students must supply cookware, dishes and utensils), and a furnished living room.
+Each suite has 1 to 2 washrooms, a full kitchen (which includes a refrigerator, self-cleaning stove and microwave oven – you need to supply cookware, dishes and utensils), and a furnished living room.

 The bedrooms are all single, private rooms with their own lock.
 Each bedroom includes a bed (with storage drawers), desk, desk chair, filing cabinet and ample closet space.
 All rooms are pre-wired with jacks for phone, cable TV and Internet services.